 - acts caused by the employer or one of its representatives (including other contractors employed by the employer);

-- events outside of both parties’ control and that are the employer’s responsibility under the contract, such as force majeure events, material or goods shortages or delays caused by the authorities; and
+- events outside the control of either party and that are the employer’s responsibility under the contract, such as force majeure events, material or goods shortages, or delays caused by the authorities; and

 - variations to the scope of works.

 Typically, construction contracts entitle contractors to an extension of time if they can prove that the event caused delay to an activity that is on the project’s or particular milestone’s critical path (the critical path of a project or a milestone is the longest path of logically connected activities such that the sum of the individual durations of each activity equals the overall duration of the project or milestone).

 Contractors will usually be required to provide notice to the employer, or its representative, of the delaying event.
 The clock will start ticking either when the delaying event arises, or more often when the contractor becomes aware, or should have become aware, of the delaying event.

 In construction contracts, compliance with such contractual notices will usually be a condition precedent to any claim for an extension of time.
 These contractual notice requirements are often referred to as guillotine provisions and are enforced strictly in common law jurisdictions, in accordance with one of the underlying principles of contract law, pacta sunt servanda or freedom of contract.